-We record loss allowances related to legal proceedings resulting from lawsuits and arbitrations, which arise from our business activities.
-Some of these lawsuits and arbitrations claim substantial amounts, including punitive damage claims.
-Management has determined that it is likely that the ultimate resolution of certain of these claims will result in losses to our company.
+We have established reserves for potential losses that are probable and reasonably estimable that may result from pending and potential legal actions, investigations, and regulatory proceedings.
+In many cases, however, it is inherently difficult to determine whether any loss is probable or even possible or to estimate the amount or range of any potential loss, particularly where proceedings may be in relatively early stages or where plaintiffs are seeking substantial or indeterminate damages.
+Matters frequently need to be more developed before a loss or range of loss can reasonably be estimated.
 We have, after consultation with outside legal counsel and consideration of facts currently known by management, recorded estimated losses to the extent we believe certain claims are probable of loss and the amount of the loss can be reasonably estimated.
+These reserves are included in accounts payable and accrued expenses in the consolidated statement of financial condition.

 This determination is inherently subjective, as it requires estimates that are subject to potentially significant revision as more information becomes available and due to subsequent events.
 Factors considered by management in estimating our liability is the loss and damages sought by the claimant/plaintiff, the merits of the claim, the amount of loss in the client's account, the possibility of wrongdoing on the part of the employee of our company, the total cost of defending the litigation, the likelihood of a successful defense against the claim, and the potential for fines and penalties from regulatory agencies.
 Results of litigation and arbitration are inherently uncertain, and management's assessment of risk associated therewith is subject to change as the proceedings evolve.
-After discussion with counsel, management, based on its understanding of the facts, accrues what they consider appropriate to provide loss allowances for certain claims, which is included in accounts payable and accrued expenses in the consolidated statement of financial condition.